 * Chase us - we get very stressed when children or animals chase us and this can lead to all sorts of illnesses and death.

-* Introduce us to your pets - we like to see them but from a distance when on leads.
+* Introduce us to your pets - we like to see them but from a distance and on their leads.